wix-incubator/erb/testing/wix-childprocess-testkit/README.md

  - **checks.httpGet(path)** - returns a new instance of `HttpGetCheck`;
  - **checks.stdOut(str)** - returns a new instance of `StdOutCheck`;
  - **checks.stdErr(str)** - returns a new instance of `StdErrCheck`;
- - env.randomPort() - helper to generate random port within valid port ranges;
- - env.generate() - generates environment config in a form of: `{PORT: xxx, MOUNT_POINT: '/'}` with a random port.

 ## EmbeddedApp(app, options, aliveCheck)
 Class, where constructor accepts parameters:

  - app, string, mandatory - path of an app .js file relative to your project root, ex. `./test/apps/app.js`;
  - options, object, mandatory:
-  - timeout - how long `start()` will wait for app to be ready, or otherwise for `aliveCheck` to return true;
+  - timeout - integer, optional defaults to 10s. how long `start()` will wait for app to be ready, or otherwise for `aliveCheck` to return true;
   - env - environment object that will be passed on to started app - keys/values will be available under `process.env.*`;
- - aliveCheck, object that exposes function `invoke` - `invoke` is called multiple times and that must call either `success` or `failure` callback upon completion.
+ - aliveCheck, object that exposes function `invoke` - `invoke` is called multiple times and must call either `success` or `failure` callback upon completion.

 **aliveCheck** is an object exposing single function: